 - Moved gas turbines and equipment from the US-based supplier to Houston.

 - Oversaw packing and crating of the shipment and the vessel-loading process to ensure compliance with shipment-handling requirements and safe transit.

 - Coordinated activities with all parties involved, including the supplier, customer, ocean vessel operator, packer, surveyor and stevedore.

 - Arranged transportation from Umm Qasr, Iraq to the shipment’s final destination in Kirkuk, Iraq.

 - Shipment moved safely, securely and consistently within the construction timeline.

-- MIQ Logistics and our Middle East global-network partner will continue to move cargo for subsequent phases of the project.
+- Noatum Logistics and our Middle East global-network partner will continue to move cargo for subsequent phases of the project.